 How to Apply

-Submit an employment application and email or mail a cover letter, résumé and contact information of three professional references, to:
+Submit an employment application and email or mail a cover letter outlining qualifications related to the position, résumé and contact information of three professional references, to:

 University of Lynchburg